appuio/techlab/labs/04_deploy_dockerimage.md

 ```
 to show all projects the current user is authorized to see.

-Once you crated the new project you can deploy the Docker Image in OpenShift using:
+Once you have created the new project you can deploy the Docker Image using:

 ```bash
 $ oc new-app appuio/example-spring-boot